kurrik/roomanna/blog.roomanna.com/src/site/posts/048-reading-list-2018-books/body.md

 book on my Kindle.
-Like the gendered title indicates, it's a bit dated, but this 1966 book is a fascinating account of how the American military and various American industries reacted to disruptive innovations in the late 1800s, plus with some forward-looking writing from the point of view of the 1960s.
+Like the gendered title indicates, it's a bit dated, but this 1966 book is a fascinating account of how the American military and various American industries reacted to disruptive innovations in the late 1800s, plus some forward-looking writing from the point of view of the 1960s.
 I thoroughly enjoyed the history lessons, but was fascinated by how familiar some warnings about the adoption of computers seemed.
 Here's a notable passage, especially in light of contemporary debates about AI and bias:

 > In dealing with the computer, with its incisive capacity to reach clear
 > decisions from the data presented, we will find ourselves in grave